yyx990803/semi/README.md

 ;++a
 ```

-However, it will not do anyting to the following, because there's no way for Semi to tell if you actually wanted to write it like this or not.
+However, it will not do anything to the following, because it is valid JavaScript and Semi cannot safely assume you wanted a semicolon there.

 ``` js
 var a = b